-Prescription drug dependence is particularly common in the benzodiazepine (Valium, Ativan, Xanax, Rivotril and other sleeping pills), barbiturate (Fiorinal, etc.) and opioid (Percodan, morphine, codeine, etc.) categories.
+Prescription drug addiction is particularly common in the benzodiazepine (Valium, Ativan, Xanax, Rivotril and other sleeping pills), barbiturate (Fiorinal, etc.) and opioid (Percodan, morphine, codeine, etc.) categories.
 Most of the time these drugs are prescribed for people with problems such as acute or chronic anxiety, insomnia or pain.
 In some cases, these drugs can be purchased on the black market.
-Because people develop tolerance to drugs over time, the dose has to be increased to get the same effect, which may worsen dependence.
-When a person decides to stop using these drugs, they have to go through a withdrawal process, which, in some cases, can be very complex and possibly fatal (as with benzodiazepines).
+Because people develop tolerance to drugs over time, the dose has to be increased to get the same effect, which may worsen addiction.
+When a person decides to stop using these drugs, they go through a withdrawal process, which, in some cases, can be very complex and possibly fatal (as with benzodiazepines).

 In addition to teaching you how to change your lifestyle to better control your symptoms of anxiety, pain or insomnia, Clinique Nouveau Départ – EHN offers a four-dimension treatment program:

 To treat prescription drug addiction, Clinique Nouveau Départ – EHN Canada offers you a follow-up program over a period of up to twelve months, with special emphasis on the aftercare phase.